airPeter/meta_rayoptics/README.md

 # Ray tracing for 2D ideal metasurface
  Support3 optical elements: freespace, pupil and ideal meta-lens.\
  Will support arbitrary phase modification in future.\
- No installation needed. copy the MetaRay directory to your code dir or add the absolute path of MetaRay to your sys.path.
+ No installation needed. copy the MetaRay directory to your code dir or add the absolute path of MetaRay to your sys.path.\
+ No paraxial approximation, large NA is supported.
 # Example: ideal flat lens with oblique incidence.
 ![metalens_visualize_optical_path.png](metalens_visualize_optical_path.png)